dualspiral/Hammer/README.md

 #### Config file notes

+`database-engine` can currently be one of `sqlite`, `h2` or `mysql`.
+Defaults to `sqlite`.
+Make sure the JDBC driver is on the classpath for the engine you want to use!
+If you want a multi-server Hammer setup, you probably want `mysql`!

-The `mysql` section of the config should be self explanatory.
+The `mysql` section of the config should be self explanatory, and is only required if you have chosen the `mysql` database engine.

 `notifyAllOnBan` determines whether the whole server is informed of a server ban by default, or not.
 Use the `-q` or `-n` flags to override this behaviour.